basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

-Settings in `advanced.config` related to Riak's [[strong consistency]] subsystem are available in the [[strong consistency section|Configuration Files#Strong-Consistency]]
+Settings in `advanced.config` related to Riak's [[strong consistency]] subsystem are available in the [[strong consistency section|Configuration Files#Strong-Consistency]] below.
+All other available settings are listed below:

-The following settings are available in the `advanced.config` file:

 #### `riak_repl` settings